 When a Texas trucking accident causes serious injuries, the drivers and trucking companies should pay for the harm they cause.
 Let us answer your questions and review your legal options.

-The experience and knowledge of the attorney you select after a Texas commercial truck accident can make a big difference in the outcome of your claim.
-Our compassionate Texas big rig accident attorneys at Herrman & Herrman, P.L.L.C. have handled thousands of personal injury lawsuits and cases.
+The experience and knowledge of the lawyers you select after a Texas commercial truck accident can make a big difference in the outcome of your claim.
+Our compassionate Texas big rig accident lawyers at Herrman & Herrman, P.L.L.C. have handled thousands of personal injury lawsuits and cases.
 Our law firm has offices in Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, and Ft.
 Worth, TX.